Godman (India)

-Godman is a colloquial unisex term used in India for a type of charismatic guru that is often raised to a demigod-like figure by their cult following.
-They usually have a high-profile presence, and are capable of attracting attention and support from large sections of the society.
-Godmen also sometimes claim to possess paranormal powers, such as the ability to heal, the ability to see or influence future events, and the ability to read minds.
+Godman is a term used in India for a type of healer or spiritual leader who is often raised to a demigod-like figure by their cult following.
+They generally claim to possess paranormal powers, such as the ability to heal, the ability to see or influence future events, and the ability to read minds.
+Godmen usually have a high-profile presence, and attract support from large sections of the Indian society.

 Overview

 Godmen are revered as special human beings and often worshipped by their followers.
-Some godmen come from established schools of spirituality, but often they don't belong to any religious order.
+Some godmen come from established schools of spirituality, but often they do not belong to any religious order.
 In recent years, many godmen have gained followers outside of India, which has increased their fame and wealth.

 Sathya Sai Baba (1926–2011) was a notable godman with a very large following.
 He was known for alleged miracles like materialising sacred ash (vibhuti), and other objects like watches and jewels.
 He was also involved in charitable works, which include a hospital and a university.

+Neem Karoli Baba is another well known godman revered by many in America, a guru to whom innumerable miracles have been attributed.

 There are also female gurus who are considered divine and are revered by their followers.
 Some of them are spouses and collaborators of notable male gurus.
-Female gurus who are considered to be divine or saintly by their followers include Mirra Alfassa (1878–1973), Anandamayi Ma (1896–1982), Mata Amritanandamayi (1953–), and Mother Meera (1960–).
+Female gurus who are considered to be divine or saintly by their followers include Mirra Alfassa (1878–1973), Anandamayi Ma (1896–1982), Mata Amritanandamayi (born 1953), and Mother Meera (born 1960).

 Although few godmen have allowed their powers to be examined scientifically, Swami Rama became famous by participating in the biofeedback research conducted by Elmer Green at the Menninger Foundation around 1970.

 Political patronage

 Several godmen have found patronage among politicians and other high-ranking officials.
 Sathya Sai Baba had several devotees in the political field.
-They include BJP leader L. K. Advani.
-In 2001, an official letter was issued that defended Sai Baba against accusations, the signatories included then Prime Minister Atal Bihari Vajpayee, former Chief Justices P. N. Bhagwati and Ranganath Misra, and former Union Minister Shivraj Patil.
+They include Bharatiya Janata Party (BJP) politician L. K. Advani.
+In 2001, an official letter was issued that defended Sathya Sai Baba against accusations, the signatories included then Prime Minister Atal Bihari Vajpayee, former Chief Justices P. N. Bhagwati and Ranganath Misra, and former Home Minister Shivraj Patil.

-In 2006, Ravi Shankar was nominated for the Nobel Peace Prize by US Congressman Joseph Crowley.
+In 2006, Ravi Shankar was nominated for the Nobel Peace Prize by U.S. Congressman Joseph Crowley.
 In June 2007, former President of India Pratibha Patil claimed to have had a visitation from Dada Lekhraj (1876–1969) giving her the premonition of her nomination as the President.